AkashDeep1305/Interactive-Comment-Box/README.md

 # Interactive Comment Box Web App

 An interactive chat-like message box built with HTML, CSS, JavaScript, and Flask backend, backed by MySQL for message storage.
-All messages are automatically exported to timestamped Excel files after every add or delete.
+All messages are automatically exported to timestamped CSV files after every add or delete.

 ---